-On October 13, 2016, the United States requested the establishment of a panel on export regulatory measures (export duties, export volume limitations, etc.) for antimony, indium, chromium, cobalt, copper, graphite, lead, magnesia, talc, tantalum and tin (DS508).
+In October of 2016, the United States (DS508) and the EU (DS509) requested the establishment of a panel on export regulatory measures (export duties, export volume limitations, etc.) for antimony, indium, chromium, cobalt, copper, graphite, lead, magnesia, talc, tantalum and tin.
+However, the panel has not been established.